New Program Review (NPR)

 Stage 1: Preliminary Proposal Review

 A Gallaudet unit interested in proposing a new program will first develop a Stage 1 Preliminary Proposal.
 The Stage 1 Proposal consists of background information on the program, along with Goals and Rationale.
-The NPR Committee reviews the Rationale of the Program as well as the Goals of the Program in relation to GU's Mission and Strategic Plan.
+The NPR Committee reviews the Rationale and Goals of the Program in relation to GU's Mission and Strategic Plan using the criteria in the Stage 1 Review Form (posted to the left).

-- The Stage 1 Proposal should be sent as an attachment with an email to Pat Hulsebosch, Associate Provost of Planning, Assessment and Institutional Research (PAIR): Academic Affairs New Program Review Liaison.
+- The Stage 1 Proposal should be sent as an attachment with an email to Pat Hulsebosch, the Academic Affairs New Program Review Liaison.

 - If the Proposal is sent by someone other than the Chair of a Department, the proposal must also be copied to the Department Chair of the program intend to house the program, as well as the appropriate Dean.

-- The Associate Provost; PAIR will review the proposal for completeness.
-If the Proposal is complete, she will send it on to the NPR Committee for review, and schedule a review of the program by the NPR.
-If the Proposal is not complete, the proposal will be returned with a request for additional information.
+- The NPR AA liaison will review the proposal for completeness and clarity If the Proposal is clear and complete, she will send it on to the NPR Committee for review, and schedule a review of the program by the NPR.
+If the Proposal is not clear and complete, the proposal will be returned with a request for additional information.

-- The Stage 1 Proposal will typically be reviewed by the NPR Committee within 4-6 weeks of submission of a complete proposal.
+- The Stage 1 Proposal will typically be reviewed by the NPR Committee within 4-6 weeks of submission of a final proposal.

-- After review, the NPR Committee will take one of three actions: a) recommend that a Stage 2 proposal be submitted; b) request additional information; or c) recommend that the proposal not go on to Stage 2, Typically the NPR committee also provides feedback on the proposal to support continued development through the program planning process.
+- After review, the NPR Committee will take one of three actions: a) recommend that a Stage 2 proposal be submitted; b) request additional information; or c) recommend that the proposal not go on to Stage 2, The NPR committee also provides summary evaluation information based on the review criteria, and general feedback on the proposal.
+This evaluation and feedback is intended to support continued development through the program planning process.
 The NPR Committee's response will be sent to the program proposer and to the Chair of the appropriate department.

-[*] In keeping with the Program Prioritization Task Force guidelines for reviewing programs, the New Program Review committee reviews only "programs" that require six or more credit hours of new courses beyond courses that have already been approved by CUE or CGE.
-Stand alone minors (i.e., minors that are made up of approved courses from more than one program) must be reviewed by the NPR Committee.
+[*] In keeping with the Program Prioritization Task Force guidelines for reviewing programs, the New Program Review committee reviews majors, minors and certifications that require six or more credit hours of new courses beyond courses that have already been approved by CUE or CGE within a Department Stand alone minors (i.e., minors that are made up of approved courses from more than one program) must be reviewed by the NPR Committee.

-- The Stage 2 Proposal should be sent as an attachment with an email to Pat Hulsebosch, Associate Provost of Planning, Assessment and Institutional Research (PAIR): Academic Affairs New Program Review Liaison.
+- The Stage 2 Proposal should be sent as an attachment with an email to Pat Hulsebosch, the Academic Affairs New Program Review Liaison.

 - If the Proposal is sent by someone other than the Chair of a Department, the proposal must also be copied to the Department Chair of the faculty proposing the program, as well as the appropriate Dean.

-- The Associate Provost:;PAIR will review the proposal for completeness.
-If the Proposal is complete, she will send it on to the NPR Committee for review, and schedule a review of the program on the NPR agenda.
-If the Proposal is not complete the proposal will be returned with a request for additional information.
+- The Academic Affairs New Program Review Liaison will review the proposal for completeness and clarity If the Proposal is clear and complete, she will send it on to the NPR Committee for review, and schedule a review of the program by the NPR.
+If the Proposal is not clear and complete, the proposal will be returned with a request for additional information.

 The Stage 2 Proposal will typically be reviewed by the NPR Committee within 4-6 weeks of submission of a complete proposal.